jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 - User's age
 - User's gender
 - User's phone number
-- User's profession
+- User's profession: A user can choose not to disclose their profession, and if so, this field will be *Undisclosed*.
-- User's school
+- User's school: A user can choose not to disclose his/her school, and if so, this field will be *Undisclosed*.
 - User's current latitude
 - User's current longitude
 - Is Premium User or not: this field will be either *true* or *false*.